powshayneAI/ai-case-study/README.md

 >"We started Character to lead the AI revolution and to bring joy and value to billions of people each step along the way."

-Shazeer and Freitas weren't the only people creating the AI chatbot, in fact, they were joined by a founding team of AI leaders from **Google Brain** and **Meta AI**.
+Shazeer and Freitas weren't the only people creating the AI chatbot, in fact, they were joined by a founding team of AI leaders from Google Brain** and Meta AI.
 The platform of which was built for Character was built with the intent of evolving with the users

 >"We own the engineering stack end-to-end, from data, modeling and training, to serving, user interface and experience."